lonelyenvoy/python-memoization/CONTRIBUTING.md

 Note that you should also attach several members to the created wrapper, so that users can do some operations.

-This two functions are *required*:
+These two functions are *required*:

 ```python
 # To see the statistics information